What Is STS Prepaid Electricity Vending?

 3. A cryptographic signature (proving the token was generated by an authorised vending system)

-This cryptographic layer is what prevents counterfeit token generation.
-Without access to the municipality's KGC, no one can produce a valid token.
-The KGC is assigned by the STS Association and is unique to each utility.
+Without the municipality's KGC, no one can produce a valid token.
+The STS Association assigns a unique KGC to each utility.

 Key Terminology